xousies/buildingbloCS-project-F35/README.md

 - “Found” status appears in green; “Missing” appears in red
 - Buttons for editing and deleting records

+# Create Missing Person Record

+- Allows user to add a new missing person into the system

+- Captures essential details such as name, age, gender, status, date missing, and last-seen location

+- Supports physical attributes including height and weight for easier identification

+- Includes clothing description, contact information, and additional remarks

+- Photo upload feature with live preview before submission

+- Input validation ensures required fields are completed and values are within realistic ranges

+- Countdown confirmation before submission to prevent accidental creation

+- Successfully created records are stored persistently in the local JSON database

 ## Update existing records
 Update Existing Records
 - Edit name, age, gender, status, date missing, last-seen details, and more